Umuzi-org/ACN-syllabus/content/topics/tilde/understanding-the-review-column/_index.md

 ## Leave complete feedback

 If there are 5 things wrong with a project submission then explain all 5.
-Make sure you give your peer enough information so that they can sort out everything as qickly as possible.
+Make sure you give your peer enough information so that they can sort out everything as quickly as possible.

 Set your peers up for success and efficiency!